Vishal-Upendran/Vishal-Upendran.github.io/pages/cv.md

 |Dual degree: B.Tech (Engineering design) + M.Tech (Biomedical design), Minor in Physics|Indian Institute of Technology – Madras, Chennai, India| 2013-2018|
 |:-:|:-:|:-:|

+### Experience

+- **Frontier Development lab** [Faculty: June 2023 -- Sept 2023]: Lead the FDL-X team of 'Multiscale Geoeffectiveness', culminating in the development of an end-to-end Sun to the solar wind to global geomagnetism forecaster.

+### Mentoring and Supervision

+- Ph.
+D thesis:
+  - Mr. Biswanath Malaker [2021 - ...]: Multi-wavelength Observations of Polar
+Plumes and Jets, **Supervisor: Prof. Durgesh Tripathi**.
+  - Mr. Linn Abraham [2023 - ...]:  Solar flare forecasting using interpretable deep learning, through **ISRO-RESPOND** project, **Supervisor: Prof. Durgesh Tripathi**.
+- Master's thesis:
+  - Ms. Kajal Kesare [2021 - 2022]:  Quantifying information transfer due to solar wind from the Sun to 1 AU, **Supervisor: Prof. Durgesh Tripathi**.
+- Project students:
+  - Mr. Deepak Kathait [2023 - ...]: Understanding the physics of solar flares through **ISRO-RESPOND**.
+  - Mr. Pranava Seth [2023 - ...]: An Artificial Intelligence based chromospheric feature extractor and classifier for SUIT.
+  - Mr. Archit Dubey [May 2023 - Aug 2023]: Effect of mesh size on diffraction in Multislit Solar Explorer, **Supervisor: Dr. Bart de Pontieu / Dr. Gary Kushner**

 ### Awards and scholarships

+- **K.D Abhyankar best thesis presentation**: At the Astronomical Society of India meeting - 2023 for thesis titled ``Heating and dynamics of the solar atmosphere''.

+- **Indo-French Center for the Promotion of Advanced Research grant** (2023-2026): Co-I of the project ''Investigating the origin of switchbacks in the solar corona via interchange reconnection - A statistical and multi-instruments approach including machine learning", with P.I Prof. Durgesh Tripathi and Dr. Clara Froment.

 - **IAU Grant**: Awarded the International Astronomical Union grant of 2000 Euros for giving two contributed talks at the IAU General Assembly 2022 from August 2- 12 in Busan, South Korea.

 - **Outstading Student Presentation Award**: Awarded the OSPA at the AGU: Fall meeting in 2021 for talk titled "Solar wind signatures in the chromosphere".

-- **ISRO-RESPOND grant 2021**: Co-Investigator for the project "Solar Flares: Physics and Forecasting for better understanding of Space Weather"; PI: Durgesh Tripathi, IUCAA, Pune.
+- **ISRO-RESPOND grant** (2022 - 2025): Co-Investigator for the project "Solar Flares: Physics and Forecasting for better understanding of Space Weather"; PI: Durgesh Tripathi, IUCAA, Pune.

 - **Nvidia Hardware grant**: Principal Investigator for the project "Solar wind source region estimation using deep learning", through an award of Nvidia A100 GPU from the Nvidia Hardware grant 2021.